-Step 2: Know Which Records You’re Responsible For & Which Are Copies: Match Your Inventory With The University Records Retention Schedules
+Step 2: Know Which Records You’re Responsible For & Which Are Copies

-The information inventory process in “Step 1” uses the WatClass retention schedules as one tool for identifying your categories of records.
-In this step, you should complete the process of matching your records with the retention schedules, and then distinguish between the official University records your office is responsible for – the version the University keeps to meet legal, regulatory, and corporate memory requirements – and the records which are transitory copies, to be destroyed when you no longer need them.
+Your information inventory in “Step 1” uses the WatClass retention schedules to identify records categories.
+In this step, you use the retention schedules to determine which of your records are official University records – the version the University needs to meet legal, regulatory, and corporate memory requirements – and which are transitory copies, to be destroyed when you no longer need them.

-Since the retention schedules are still a work-in-progress, with incomplete sections, you should consult with the University Records Manager when you’re unsure if yours are the University’s official records or copies.
+Since WatClass is still incomplete, consult the University Records Manager when you’re unsure if yours are the University’s official records.

-- The Finance Department is responsible (with a few exceptions) for the University’s accounts payable records, which include the invoices from suppliers that offices forward to Finance for payment.
+- The Finance Department is responsible (with a few exceptions) for the University’s accounts payable records, including the invoices that you forward to Finance for payment.

-In some cases, every unit which has records of a certain class is responsible for the University’s official record.
+In some cases, the “Responsible Unit” is every unit which has records of a certain class.
+For example:

-- Every unit that makes P-card purchases is responsible for managing their own P-card transaction receipts and monthly statements.
+- Every unit making P-card purchases is responsible for managing their own P-card transaction receipts and monthly statements.

 - Every manager who hires temporary or casual staff – including co-op students on work placements – is responsible for keeping employment files for those employees.

-If you aren’t the responsible unit for records, your copies are transitory records which you should dispose of as soon as they are no longer needed by your office.
-The maximum period of time that you should keep these records is the retention period used for the official record, but typically these copies can be disposed of after a much shorter period of time.
+If you aren’t the responsible unit, your copies are transitory records which should be disposed of when you no longer need them.
+The maximum period that you should keep transitory records is the retention period set for the official record, but transitory copies can typically be disposed of after a much shorter length of time.

-For records where there are no legal retention requirements that the University must meet, the retention rule may be worded as a “retention band,” like so: “keep for a minimum of X years and no longer than Y years.”
-In these cases, you should decide how long your unit needs the records within that time period, document that retention period in your inventory and then follow that retention period consistently.
+When there are no legal requirements that the University must meet, the retention rule may be worded as a “retention band,” of the form: “keep for a minimum of X years and no longer than Y years.”
+In these cases, you should decide how long your unit needs the records for its work, between the minimum & maximum, document your chosen retention period in your inventory, and then follow that retention period consistently.

-For your transitory records, determine the period of time that you need the copies to support your current work, up to the retention period defined for the official record.
-Document that retention period in your inventory and then follow that retention period consistently.
+For your transitory records, determine the length of time that you need them to support current work, up to the retention period defined for the official record.
+List that retention period in your inventory and then follow that retention period consistently.

-A good approach to deciding how long you need records – both transitory records and official records with a retention band – is to think of how those records are currently being used in daily work.
-Setting a 5-year retention period, for example, means that your office currently needs and uses 4 or 5-year old records of that type at least a few times every month.
-If you’re actually using records for only 1 or 2 years old, and never referring to older records, then a retention period of 2-3 years is more appropriate.
+You can calculate how long you’ll need records by considering how you’re currently using those records in daily work.
+Setting a 5-year retention period, for example, means that your unit currently uses 4 or 5-year-old records of that type at least a few times every month.
+If, instead, you’re using records for only 1 or 2 years, and never referring to older records, then a retention period of 2-3 years is more appropriate.

-The countdown to final disposal of records begins when records are no longer needed for current University administration, typically when the matter or activity in which they were created and used is completed or “closed.”
-That point of completion or closure is often referred to as a trigger event or trigger date: for example:
+The retention countdown leading to final disposal of records begins when records are no longer needed for current University administration, typically when the matter or activity in which they were created and used is completed or “closed.”
+That point of completion or closure is often called a trigger event or trigger date.
+For example:

 - The trigger event for counting the retention of student records is the student’s graduation date, or, for inactive/withdrawn students, their last date of registration.